 You may like reading about Groodle

-Before scrolling down, we’d like you to watch this video that features a deaf-blind dog, Maisie.
+Before scrolling down, we’d like you to watch this video which features a deaf-blind dog, Maisie.
 The point to sharing this video is that if Maisie can live her life at fullest, your blind and the deaf dog too.

 Video credit: The Dodo